laurakurup/census-api/README.md

 Source files and documentation available here: [https://github.com/laurakurup/data](https://github.com/laurakurup/data)

-You may get a few errors since cities and counties have formed, merged, dissolved, etc. These data files work well for 2010 and 2000.
+You may get a few errors since cities and counties have formed, merged, dissolved, etc. These data files work well for 2010 and 2000 with only a handful of inconsistencies.
+The script prints errors so you'll see what doesn't work.
 If you want to query 1990, you may want to find FIPS codes that were accurate for 1990.
 For more info, see [https://www.census.gov/geo/reference/county-changes.html](https://www.census.gov/geo/reference/county-changes.html).